DataSeer/dataseer-ml/Readme.md

 # Training data assembling and generating classification models

-## Importing and assembling training data
+## Importing and assembling training data created from scratch

-Training data is available in a tabular format with reference to Open Access articles.
+Form this source, training data is available in a tabular format with reference to Open Access articles.
 The following process will align these tabular data (introduced by parameter `-Pcsv`) with the actual article content (JATS/NLM and PDF via GROBID) to create a full training corpus.

 > ./gradlew annotated_corpus_generator_csv -Ppdf=PATH/TO/THE/FULL/TEXTS/PDF -Pfull=PATH/TO/THE/FULL/TEXTS/NLM/ -Pcsv=PATH/TO/THE/TABULAR/TRAINING/DATA -Pxml=PATH/WHERE/TO/WRITE/THE/ASSEMBLED/TRAINING/DATA